 A galactic cluster, in the constellation of Pisces.
 Each blob in this image is an entire galaxy.

 In summary, there is nothing like “heaven” in reality.
 The “heaven” is only an illusion, caused by some properties of our planet’s atmosphere.
 And the closest object to us is the Moon.
 Farther away is the Sun (and the planets of our solar system); much-much farther away are the stars of our galaxy, and other galaxies are even farther.
 Now, what do we read in the Qur’an?
 What is our data?

 We read that Allah himself says he is the creator of the Earth, the Heaven, the Sun, the Moon, and the stars.
 In verse 71:15 we are told: “Allah has created the seven heavens, one above another”.

 First, I must note that modern science recognizes no such divisions of the sky.
 One of you, a young Muslim correspondent of mine, claimed that, supposedly, modern science divides the “heaven” into layers, such as the troposphere, stratosphere, ionosphere, and so on.
-Yes, science divides the Earth’s atmosphere into layers.
+Yes, science divides the Earth’s atmosphere into layers (five of them, actually, not seven).
 But Allah didn’t mean the Earth’s atmosphere by the word “heaven”, because the Sun and the Moon are in some part of the “seven heavens”, according to the Qur’an, and such astronomical objects are of course not in our Earth’s atmosphere.
 Moreover, in verse 37:6 Allah tells us that he put the stars in the lowest of the seven heavens:

 37:6 “We have indeed decked the lowest heaven with an adornment, the stars.”